Bryce Edgmon

-Bryce Edgmon (born May 3, 1961) is a member of the Alaska House of Representatives, representing the 37th District since 2006.
+Bryce Edgmon (born May 3, 1961) is a member of the Alaska House of Representatives, representing the 37th District.
 He served as speaker from 2017–2021.
 The district includes all or portions of the Kodiak Island Borough, Aleutians East Borough, Lake and Peninsula Borough, Bristol Bay Borough, and the Yukon–Koyukuk Census Area.

+As of 2024, Edgmon is the most senior member of the Alaska House of Representatives.

 Early and personal life

 Edgmon was born and raised in Dillingham, Alaska, where he fished commercially for salmon and herring for more than twenty years and where he was a longtime chairman of the board of Choggiung Ltd., the Alaska Native village corporation for the communities of Dillingham, Ekuk, and Portage Creek.
 Edgmon's birth certificate identified him as three-sixteenths Aleut, and Edgmon was raised in a household that spoke Yup'ik.
 Edgmon is married to Melody Nibeck, and they have three children: Evan, Emma, and Magy.
 He currently lives in Dillingham.
 He received his Bachelor of Business Administration from the University of Alaska, Anchorage.